-You are in the eighth month of your pregnancy and you must be eating healthy foods already.
+- Eat Healthy Food: You are in the eighth month of your pregnancy and you must be eating healthy foods already.
 But this is just a reminder to encourage you to keep going.
-Have a balanced diet and have small but frequent meals.
+Have a balanced diet and have small meals but frequently.
 Choose from a list of healthy snack options to satisfy your mid-meal hunger pangs.

-Practise Kegel exercises regularly to counter the urinary incontinence.
+- Exercise: Practise Kegel exercises regularly to counter the problem of urinary incontinence.
 It will also help in strengthening your pelvic muscles after delivery.
 If you are not into exercises, you can simply walk or practise yoga.
 Walking or some kind of simple workout every day can increase the flexibility of your pelvic area.

-Remind yourself to drink lots of water regularly to keep the body hydrated.
+- Stay Hydrated: Remind yourself to drink lots of water regularly to keep your body hydrated.
 Drinking water will keep you energized.
-It might also prevent cramps during this time.
+It will also prevent cramps during this time.

-- Don’t forget to take your vitamin and mineral supplements regularly.
+- Don’t forget to take your vitamin and mineral supplements.

 - Avoid practising yoga poses or exercises without consulting a doctor or a trained instructor.

 - Don’t stress yourself with the thought of delivery and labour.
-You can cross the bridge when you come to it.
+You can cross the bridge once you reach there.
 Worrying much ahead of time will affect your health unnecessarily.

 - Avoid stressing because it won’t make things better for you.
 Slowly take a back seat from any stressful works as it is likely to affect your baby’s health.

-As with every month of pregnancy, even the 8th month of pregnancy diet needs to be balanced and healthy.
-Additionally, include foods with lots of fibre to overcome the problem of constipation that is likely to hit you this month.
-Eating foods rich in Omega-3 fatty acids or supplements at this stage will greatly aid your baby’s brain development.
+As with every month of pregnancy, even the 8th month of pregnancy diet needs to be balanced.
+Include fibrous foods in your diet to overcome the problem of constipation that is likely to hit you this month again.
+Eating foods rich in Omega-3 fatty acids or supplements at this stage is also necessary as it will aid your baby’s brain development.
 It is better to avoid raw, uncooked food, raw shellfish, processed food, coffee and unpasteurised milk at this stage to prevent food poisoning or allergic reaction.

 Tips for Father-to-be